 Factors That Influence Steroid Detection Time

-There are many variables that can alter the detectability timeline of medication, and steroids have more at play than most.
-Here are some of the factors that can determine how long steroids stay in the system and are detectable.
+According to the Substance Abuse and Mental Health Services Administration, many variables can alter the detectability timeline of medication, and steroids have more at play than most.
+Here are some of the factors that can determine how long these substances stay in the system and are detectable.

-- Designer Or Standard: While many athletes go for the standard options due to steroid prices, designer AAS are made to be harder to detect.
+- Designer Or Standard– While many athletes go for the standard options, designer AAS are made to be harder to detect.
 In some cases, they cannot be detected at all, making detection time a moot point.

-- The Test Used: Some steroids are easily detectable in all steroids drug test types.
+- The Test Used– Some steroid drugs are easily detectable in all steroids drug test types.
 Others are only easy to see in the hair and blood, or urine and hair.
 Depending on the test used, the detection window may be very small.

-- Dosing And Length Of Use: The higher the dose taken and the longer the medication has been used, the more likely it is that they will show up on steroids drug test.
+- Dosing And Length Of Use– The higher the dose is taken and the longer the medication has been used means the higher levels of AAS in the body.
+This means that AAS are more likely to show up on steroids drug tests.

-- Method Of Ingestion: Oral steroids are processed faster by the body than injected ones.
-As such, injected steroids will have a larger window of detectability.
+- Method Of Ingestion– Oral steroid agents are processed faster by the body than injected ones.
+As such, injected steroid drugs will have a larger window of detectability.

-- Fat Solubility: AAS drugs are lipids, which means that are fat-soluble.
+- Fat Solubility– AAS drugs are lipids, which means that they are fat-soluble.
 This means they are pulled into the fat stores of the body, making it easier for the fat to hold onto the metabolites for months in some cases—even over a year with those like Deca Durabolin.

 All these variables mean that passing steroid drug tests takes a lot of planning and researching the drugs being considered.
 It is very easy to make a mistake and end up failing an important drug screening.

 For many athletes, the desire to do better and be better drives them towards steroid use.
 But this then puts them in a very difficult spot.
 If they test positive for use without a legitimate prescription for them, everything they are working for can be lost.
-That’s why athletes worry about getting a positive results on a drug test.
+That’s why athletes worry about the levels of steroids on their bodies when undergoing a drug test.

-Steroids may not be addictive in the same way that many other drugs are, but users can feel dependent upon them and fear life without them.
+Moreover, although steroids may not be addictive in the same way that many other drugs are, users can feel dependent upon them and fear life without them.
 Drug rehabilitation centers can help athletes stop AAS use and live healthier.
 With the right substance abuse treatment, their performance will not suffer and their life as a whole will be better.